ethereum/portal-network-specs/beacon-chain/light-client-network.md

-# Beacon Chain Light Client Network
+# Beacon Chain Network
 **Notice**: This document is a work-in-progress for researchers and implementers.

-This document is the specification for the Portal Network overlay network that supports the on-demand availability of Beacon Chain light client data.
+This document is the specification for the Portal Network overlay network that supports the on-demand availability of Beacon Chain data.

 ## Overview